 Both the G7X Mark II and the G1X Mark III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The G7X Mark II replaced the earlier Canon G7 X, while the G1X Mark III followed on from the Canon G1 X Mark II.

 So how do things add up?
-Which of the two cameras – the Canon G7 X Mark II or the Canon G1 X Mark III – has the upper hand?
+Is the Canon G7 X Mark II better than the Canon G1 X Mark III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.8 vs f/2.8).